Pupil Premium

 5

-Approximately 6% of Pupil Premium children have attendance of 85% or below (persistent absenteeism) - compared to 5% for non PP pupils for the same period.
+Approximately 18% of PP children have attendance below 90% (persistent absenteeism) compared to 10% for non PP pupils for the same period.

 Intended outcomes